CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is strong in specificity and distinctiveness, clearly identifying the Azure AI Document Intelligence SDK for .NET and listing concrete extraction capabilities.
-However, it lacks an explicit 'Use when...' clause and misses common trigger terms users might naturally use (e.g., 'OCR', 'Form Recognizer', 'C#'), which limits its effectiveness for skill selection.
+However, it lacks an explicit 'Use when...' clause, which is critical for Claude to know when to select this skill, and could benefit from additional natural trigger terms users might employ (e.g., 'OCR', 'Form Recognizer', 'C#').

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to extract data from documents using Azure AI Document Intelligence, Form Recognizer, or Azure cognitive services in a .NET/C# project.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to extract data from documents using Azure AI Document Intelligence, Form Recognizer, or OCR in a .NET/C# project.'

 DimensionReasoningScore